Marcraffy/Harbor-Control/README.md

 ## To Run:
  - Start HarborControl asp.net host.
- - Start HarborControl.Traffic / interact over API
+ - Start HarborControl.Traffic or interact over API

 The Durban harbor control requires a concurrency safe application that will help the staff control the flow of boats and ships into the harbor.